sap200/mnee-stripe/README.md

 # Rapyd MNEE Frontend Dashboard

+A dashboard is hosted on [http://rapydmnee.duckdns.org/](http://rapydmnee.duckdns.org/) for trying it out.

 **Rapyd MNEE Frontend** is a Vue.js-based dashboard that allows you to manage all your merchant activities in one place.
 With this dashboard, you can:

 - View and update merchant details